DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

 ### Install the IBM License Service

-Follow the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://github.com/IBM/ibm-licensing-operator/blob/latest/docs/Content/Install_without_OLM.md), make sure you don't follow the instantiation part!
+Follow the **Installation** section of the [Manual installation without the Operator Lifecycle Manager (OLM)](https://github.com/IBM/ibm-licensing-operator/blob/latest/docs/Content/Install_without_OLM.md).
+Do not follow the instantiation part!

 ### Create the Licensing instance